kaje94/beyojar/README.md

 # Build the landing page in production mode by running:
 $ npm run build:landing

+# Deploy the landing page build files in localhost by running:
+$ npx http-server landing/dist
+# Can also use alternatives such as Browsersync, lite-server, serve or static-server
 ```

 Scripts related to linting and formatting: